 Check out this simple, yet effective, tutorial on carpal tunnel syndrome brought to you by Nucleus Medical Media.

-What Can Cause Carpel Tunnel Syndrome?
+What Can Cause Carpal Tunnel Syndrome?

 Symptoms of Carpal Tunnel Syndrome

-Given that carpal tunnel syndrome involves a nerve, it can often feel really weird and painful without any noticeable cause.
+Given that it involves a nerve, it can often feel really weird and painful without any noticeable cause.
 Nerve pain in any region of the body can be extremely painful, and can range in a variety of feelings, from a sharp pain, to an ache, as well as burning, tingling, and numbness.
 You may also experience weakness of the hand and wrist, as the median nerve may become unable to provide full motor sensation to all the muscles it's supposed to supply.

 How Do Braces Help With Carpal Tunnel Syndrome?